badluma/lochar-AI/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the MIT License.

 ## Acknowledgments

-- Built with [Ollama](https://ollama.ai/) for local AI inference
+- Built with Ollama for local AI inference
-- Uses the `qwen2.5-coder:7b` model by default
+- Supports all Ollama models
+- Inspired by the need for a powerful, customizable CLI chat interface

+Made by badluma (and some help from Claude)